shaunsephton/django-snippetscream/README.rst

 Resolve URLs to View Name
 +++++++++++++++++++++++++
-Suplies a resolve_to_name function that takes in a path and resolves it to a view name or view function name (given that the path is actually defined in your urlconf).
+Supplies a resolve_to_name function that takes in a path and resolves it to a view name or view function name (given that the path is actually defined in your urlconf).

 Original Snippet - http://djangosnippets.org/snippets/1378/